 Human nature often causes us to make an “end run” around the Wilderness period, but the cost of doing that can be high.
 This retreat celebrates the transition we, as women over 50, are traversing in our individual lives — which is also a time of evolutionary change for the role of women in the world.
 What better place than the wilderness of Colorado to safely explore this transition period — complete with camaraderie, tools, expert guidance and a map!

 I encourage you to give yourself this time to let go of what’s coming to an end and let come the new beginning, whatever you may want it to be for the stretch of road ahead.
-How needed we all are to be who we uniquely are and do what is uniquely ours to do!
+You are needed — to be who you uniquely are, and do what is uniquely yours to do.

-- One-on-one pre-retreat call with Sue and Barbara to review your Retreat goals.
+- One-on-one pre-Retreat call with Sue to review your Retreat goals.

-- Arrival and scrumptious welcome dinner at our private Chautauqua lodge!
+- Scrumptious arrival night Welcome Dinner at our private Chautauqua lodge!

-- 4 days of facilitated group time for you to taps the wisdom, experience, and intuition of our circle of women.
+- 4 days and 5 nights of facilitated group time for you to tap the wisdom, experience, and intuition of our circle of women.

 - Proprietary Personal Scenario Building Process – one of the most powerful parts of this Retreat that will open up possibilities you may not have yet imagined or given yourself opportunity to expand.

-- Solo time to journal, get a massage, walk in the aspen groves and breathe the fresh Colorado air!
+- Solo time to journal, play, walk the mountain paths, and breathe the fresh Colorado air!